 And so my summer unhappily began, each day was the same.
 In the morning I would get dressed, grab a bunch of tissues, and go out back to my swing set.
 There I would sob uncontrollably as I went back and forth on the swing.
 My father never said a word to me, and I didn't talk to him either.
 I knew I had to come up with a game plan.
 Being five, this was a little difficult.
 I only felt worse knowing I was getting the same teacher again that I had hated all year.
 I decided not to talk or answer any questions all year.

 I also made a decision that I kept to this day.
 I was going to grow up, become a first grade teacher, and never ever keep a child back.
 No student of mine would ever have NOT PROMOTED on the top of their report card.
 By the third time the teacher called my father to say I wouldn't talk, I decided to forgo that decision.
 The consequences weren't worth it.

 And so I taught for thirty plus years in many different grade levels, doing what ever it took for a child to be successful.
 It was always my philosophy, "The child never fails the school.
 The school fails the child."
+I have never kept a child back.
 I believe every child can be taught to learn on grade level.
 I have several stories as to how I accomplished this.